tinyplex/synclets/site/home/index.md

 <section id="family">
   <h2>Meet the family</h2>
-  <p>Synclets is part of a group of small libraries designed to help make rich client and local-first apps easier to build.
+  <p>The Synclets framework is part of a group of small libraries designed to help make rich client and local-first apps easier to build.
 Check out the others:</p>

   <p>
     <a href='https://tinybase.org' target='_blank'>